Credit Cards for Foreigners Living in China

 Eligibility Requirements for Foreigners

-- Passport: A passport with sufficient validity is necessary for identification.
+4. Passport: A valid passport for identification.

 Top Credit Card Options for Foreigners